 Executive Assistant (Voucher Included)

 An executive assistant needs a broad skill set to be able to provide direct support to their organization's leadership.
-If you're pursuing a career as an executive assistant, this course will prepare you for the Certified Administrative Professional (CAP) and teach you key business management skills.
+If you're pursuing a career as an executive assistant, this course will prepare you for the International Association of Administrative Professionals (IAAP) Certified Administrative Professional (CAP) exam and teach you key business management skills.
 This body of knowledge will help you thrive in an executive assistant role in any corporate office setting.

 SHARE